-- International exchange studies or equivalent*
+- International mobility or equivalent*

 - Global Competence, 3 credits

 The two courses are offered both in the autumn and spring semesters.
 Programme students can apply for them in the regular course selection.
 Students can apply for exchange studies at the end of the autumn semester for the upcoming academic year.
-In order to be eligible for the Global Competence course, the first course and subsequent exchange studies must be completed.
+In order to be eligible for the Global Competence course, the first course and subsequent exchange studies or equivalent activites must be completed.